Reiryoku-Technologies/Mida-Documentation/src/documentation/introduction/installation.md

 # Installation
-Use `npm init mida` to get started with Mida.
+To get started just use the command below in your terminal.

 ```console
 npm init mida